John Kolb

-John Kolb is currently a Republican member of the Wyoming Senate representing District 12 since January 4, 2021.
+John Kolb is an American politician.
+A Republican member of the Wyoming Senate, he has represented District 12 since January 4, 2021.

 Career

 Kolb is a businessman that has previously served as county commissioner.
-On November 3, 2020, Kolb defeated the incumbent Democrat state senator, Liisa Anselmi-Dalton for the Wyoming Senate seat representing the 12th district.
+On November 3, 2020, Kolb defeated the incumbent Democratic state senator, Liisa Anselmi-Dalton for the Wyoming Senate seat representing the 12th district.
 Kolb was sworn in as State Senator on January 4, 2021.